ShareX/CustomUploaders/README.md

 example.com (User).sxcu
 ```

-`DestinationType` setting must be configured so users can double click your `.sxcu` file to import and easily use it without require any additional configuration.
+`DestinationType` setting must be configured so users can double click your `.sxcu` file to import and easily use without requiring any additional configuration.